manish-tf/api-gateway/README.md

 ## Summary

 This repository is API management tool that sits between a client and a collection of backend services.
-It is written in [Spring-Boot](https://spring.io/projects/spring-boot) framework, is used by the application.
+It is written in [Spring-Boot](https://spring.io/projects/spring-boot) framework.

 ### List of functionalities offered by the service
-* api gateway solves a very common use case where a UI application wants to proxy calls to one or more back end services.
+* api gateway solves a very common use case where a UI application wants to proxy calls to one or more backend services.
 * The user needs to mention the services in the application.yml to access the backend services.
 * The user should run the api-gateway before running any services.